2/20/2026

 GRADE: C+

-The One With George Stephanopoulos: This is a fun episode because we get to see the guys and girls split up the whole episode.
+The One With George Stephanopoulos: This is a fun episode because we get to see the guys and girls split up the whole time.
 The guys go to a hockey game, but Ross gets hit in the face by a puck, so they take him to the hospital.
 We see a lot more of their dynamic, and I think it's a great episode for Chandler as he really stands out with his comedic bits here.
 On the other side, the girls end up spying on celebrity George Stephanopoulos from the balcony.
 There are some nice character moments as we learn more about their past, and it's just nice to see all the interactions between the friends and we get to see more of their personalities.

 GRADE: B-